-Child Friendly Cities & Communities is a Unicef UK programme guided by the UN Convention on the Rights of the Child that works with councils to put children's rights into practice.
-Through a child rights-based approach, the programme aims to create cities and communities in the UK where all children - whether they are living in care, using a children's centre, or simply visiting their local library - have a meaningful say in, and truly benefit from, the local decisions, services and spaces that shape their lives.
+Child Friendly Cities & Communities is a Unicef UK programme that works with councils to put children's rights into practice.
+The programme aims to create cities and communities in the UK where all children - whether they are living in care, using a children's centre, or simply visiting their local library - have a meaningful say in, and truly benefit from, the local decisions, services and spaces that shape their lives.
 The term 'child-friendly' is not just about baby-changing facilities or asking for children's views on play equipment - although both are important - but about a profound shift in how children are viewed and treated in a city or community.

-Partners in Newcastle are committed to working towards international recognition as a Child Friendly City through six badges, three that have been chosen by children and young people; Safe & Secure, Equal & Included and Healthy and three that are decided by Unicef; Co-operation & Leadership, Communication and Culture.
+Newcastle City Council and our partners are committed to work towards Child Friendly City status through six badges, three that are decided by Unicef; Communication, Culture and Co-operation & Leadership, and three that have been chosen by children and young people; Healthy, Safe & Secure and Equal & Included.

 This is our action plan developed with children and young people describing what we need to do.
-Independent assessors will consider delivery of this plan along with views of children and young people, to decide whether we achieve Child Friendly City status.
-Progress of this plan will be monitored by the Youth Democracy Group, the Child Friendly City Board and reported to the Wellbeing for Life Board.
+Delivery of this plan along with views of children and young people, will decide whether we achieve Child Friendly City status.

+Progress of the plan will be monitored by the Youth Democracy Group, the Child Friendly City Board and reported into the Wellbeing for Life Board.